rupali-codes/LinksHub/README.md

    git commit -m "<your-commit-message>"
    ```

-10. Push your changes into your branch
+10. Push your changes to your branch

     ```sh
     git push origin "<your_branch_name>"